Fevarin, 100 mg 30 pcs.

 Nervous system disorders: ataxia, extrapyramidal disorders.

-Mental disorders: confusion, hallucinations.
+Mental disorders: state of confusion, hallucinations.

-Skin and subcutaneous tissue disorders: skin hypersensitivity reactions, (including rash, itching, angioedema).
+Skin and subcutaneous tissue disorders: skin hypersensitivity reactions (including rash, itching, angioedema).

 Rare (>0.01% and